microsoft/devhome/docs/architecture.md

 ## Dev Home Common

-The Dev Home Common component contains code that is shared among the tools, core, and settings component.
+The Dev Home Common component contains code that is shared among the tools, core, and settings components.
 It also imports libraries that are used across Dev Home.
 One such library is the **Dev Home Extension SDK** used to get references to out-of-process extensions.

 Dev Home Common also provides logging and telemetry functionality.